- Promotion to full professor and update reports due January 15

 You will receive a WSP memo from the dean of faculty’s office.
 This memo, based on your department/program’s total FTE for the following year, indicates how many Winter Study courses your department/program is required to offer, and how many of those courses may be staffed by adjuncts.
-Although the Winter Study course packet is not due until April, you should be aware of this requirement before the general course packet is submitted in February.
+Although the Winter Study course offerings are not due until April, you should be aware of this requirement before the general Curricular Revisions Report is submitted.

 The “Annual Update on Professional Work” and updated CVs are due to the dean of the faculty.
 Faculty members who submit these updates are eligible for merit raises the following year.